Introduction

 Severance payment, etc

 Eika Boligkreditt does not provide severance payments or the like unless justified by special considerations.
-Such payments must not be made if the conditions for summary dismissal pursuant to section 15-14 of the Norwegian Working Environment Act are present.
+Such payments must not be made if the conditions for summary dismissal pursuant to section 15-14 of the Norwegian Working Environment Act apply.

 The board of directors can enter into individual agreements with members of the company’s executive management whereby the person concerned waives their protection against dismissal pursuant to the Working Environment Act in exchange for a severance payment.